jfriedly/foreign-currency/README.rst

 Mexico
 ''''''
 The giant 25 peso coin that I have from 1968 is actually 72% silver, containing 0.5208 troy ounces of silver (about $8 worth, right now).

+Mozambique
+''''''''''
+The 500 escudo bill that I have bears the date "22 de Marco de 1967", but so does every 500 escudo bill that I could find online.
+I entered it with a printing date of 1967, but it's probably inaccurate.

 Nicaragua
 '''''''''